 Company: Private research university, founded in 1873 in Nashville, Tennessee

-While nearly everyone was scrambling toward a more digital workplace at the onset of COVID-19, higher education institutions like Vanderbilt University also faced another challenge: The need for the most speedy, accurate communications to keep students, faculty, and staff up-to-date and safe.
+While everyone was scrambling toward a digital workplace at the onset of COVID-19, higher education institutions like Vanderbilt University also faced another challenge.
+It was the need for the most speedy, accurate communications to keep students, faculty, and staff up-to-date and safe.

-While students were still on campus, the big push was for flyers and other printed materials that were light on information and directed students to the university’s website, which could be updated in a more agile way.
-Because the situation was evolving so rapidly, print pieces with too much detail would have been out of date as soon as they were printed.
-They were also time-consuming to distribute, with the creative team once spending four hours putting up the flyers to ensure that information was available to students as quickly as possible.
+While students were still on campus, the big push was for flyers and other printed materials.
+They contained light information that directed students to the university’s website, which could be updated with agility.
+Because the situation was evolving so rapidly, detailed print pieces were out of date as soon as the university printed them.
+The materials also took time to distribute.
+The creative team spent four hours erecting flyers to ensure that students were informed swiftly.

-Once everyone was sent home to avoid spreading the virus, focus shifted from the flyers to some new digital alternatives:
+Once everyone was sent home to avoid spreading the virus, Vanderbilt University shifted from the flyers to some new digital alternatives: